edgeroboticsstudio/.github/profile/README.md

 ## 🤖 About Us

-Welcome to Edge Robotics Studio's github repostitories!
+Welcome to Edge Robotics Studio's github repostitories !
 Here you will find all the opensource firmware and software we maintain.

 ## 🚀 Current Projects